cesarParra/lwc-signals/README.md

 ### $resource

-The `$resource` function is a helper function that allows you to create a signals that fetches data asynchronously, which includes Apex methods imported through `@salesforce/apex/`.
+The `$resource` function is a helper function that allows you to create a signal that fetches data asynchronously, which includes Apex methods imported through `@salesforce/apex/`.

 ---

-Let's first take a look at the simple example of fetching data from the server through a single source of truth (the resource signals) and sharing it between components.
+Let's first take a look at the simple example of fetching data from the server through a single source of truth (the resource signal) and sharing it between components.

 **Given the following Apex method**